charlesreid1/charlesreid1.github.io/pelican/content/square-roots-cf.md

 $$

-Later on in our mathematical lives, we learn that we can use other integers as our base, or **radix**, by decomposing 125 into powers of that integer.
+Later on in our mathematical lives, we learn that we can use other integers as our base, or **radix**, by expressing every integer as the sum of various powers of that integer.
 For example, 125 can be decomposed into powers of 2.
 In a base 2 system, we have only two symbols, 0 and 1, so 125 can be represented as 1111101, which is equivalent to saying: